 I grew up in the Lebanese Mediterranean mountains in swelteringly hot summers and freezing winters, where the extreme mountain climate created the perfect conditions for all flora to thrive.
 This set the seed of my unwavering interest in planting vegetables and growing flowers, which I would always overwater as a child, fearing they would dry up.

 I loved the beautiful palette of colours in different seasons – of irises, anemones, poppies, wild thyme, hyacinths or crocuses covering fields.

 My overriding childhood memories are filled with apple-picking at my grandma’s, and the enormous rose bush that still grows next to her wisteria-covered pagoda.
 After all these years, it still continues to bloom every spring and summer.
 Even today, Grandma’s pagoda is the central point for every family meet up on Sunday afternoons”.

 “I just close my eyes for a second, and I can still visualise the delightful colours and smell those magical flowering aromas.
-My obsession with planting, not surprisingly over the years, developed into a deeper interest in the environment and creating green living spaces.”
+My obsession with planting, not surprisingly over the years, developed into a deeper interest in the environment and creating green living spaces.

 Ideas and execution